dfinke/PSAI/README.md

-    apiKey         = "<Your Azure OpenAI API Key>" apiVersion     = "<Your Azure OpenAI API Version>" deploymentName = "<Your Azure OpenAI Deployment Name>" }
+    apiKey         = "<Your Azure OpenAI API Key>" apiVersion     = "<Your Azure OpenAI API Version>" deploymentName = "<Your Azure OpenAI Deployment Name>" organizationId = "<Your Organization ID>" # Optional }

 Set-OAIProvider AzureOpenAI
 Set-AzOAISecrets @secrets
 ```

+If your Azure OpenAI implementation requires the `OpenAI-Organization` header, provide the `organizationId` value.
+Otherwise, you can omit it.

 ## Usage